Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   "Since COSE is designed for a store-and-forward environment rather than an online environment,
   \[...\] forward secrecy (see [RFC4949]) is not achievable.
 A static key will always be used for the receiver of the COSE object."
-  As opposed to workarounds like exchanging a large number of keys in advance, ARKG enables the the sender to generate ephemeral recipient public keys on demand.
+  As opposed to workarounds like exchanging a large number of keys in advance, ARKG enables the sender to generate ephemeral recipient public keys on demand.

 - __Backup key generation__:
   For example, the W3C Web Authentication API [WebAuthn] (WebAuthn) generates a new key pair for each account on each web site.